alanesq/CameraWifiMotion/readme.txt

 The idea is that the camera looks for movement in the image and when detected it captures an image storing it in internal memory or on to an sd card and also emails it if required.

+BTW - Please let me know if you are using this (my email = alanesq@disroot.org), as I would be interested to know if people are finding this project of interest/use etc.

 It stores the last 10 images captured in the onboard Spiffs memory and these can be viewed on the web page this device generates.
 If you install a sd card it will store all captured images on it along with a text file with the date and time the image was captured.
 It has the ability to capture images at a higher resolution but will not be able to store 10 images